scottlaird/HPE_M510/README.md

 They assigned this heatsink a part number of `S08EKD03-A`.
-It should be possible to order additional copies of this part number directly from them.
-If ordered in quantity, the price drops quite a bit;
-quantity 50 they're under $10 each.
+It should be possible to order additional copies of this part number directly from them without involving me at all.
+If ordered in quantity, the price drops quite a bit; quantity 50 they're under $10 each.

 This revision of the heatsink is *slightly* wider than it should probably be, as it interferes slightly with the second DIMM on the CPU